TerriaJS/MakeDocs/README.md

 ## Documentation for TerriaJS

 This repository contains tools for building a documentation site from TerriaJS.
 The resulting Github Pages site is uploaded to `TerriaJS/Documentation`.
+This is run as a cronjob on the nationalmap research server.

 ### Installation